linuxfoundation/lfevents/docs/devguide.md

 To force a refresh:

-- **Admin UI**: Tools → Sessionize Data.
+- **Admin UI**: Tools → Sessionize Data (available to Editors and Administrators).
 Shows last sync, session/speaker counts, cached size and last error per API code, with a "Refresh now" button.
 - **WP-CLI**: `lando wp sessionize refresh` (all events) or `lando wp sessionize refresh --code=abc12345`. `lando wp sessionize status` prints the same table as the admin screen.

 Both paths purge the Pantheon edge cache for the affected pages afterwards, so visitors aren't served stale HTML.